Jeanne Baron, Web Editor

 Manju joined AVAC in 2009 as Senior Program Manager focusing on partnership management and capacity strengthening.
 Currently, she oversees AVAC’s Advocacy Fellows Program, coordinates activities in building civil society capacity and preparedness for microbicides introduction and other interventions that could be important to women’s HIV prevention, and is also AVAC's liaison to several partner groups and collaborative projects.
 She was on the AVAC Board prior to joining the staff.
 Manju co-founded the African Microbicides Advocacy Group in 2003 which she coordinated till 2008.
 Prior to that, she worked with Health & Development Networks, an organization she co-founded, facilitating information-sharing amongst the international civil society involved in AIDS work.
 She has worked as community mobilizer in Ghana, programme manager in South Africa and Thailand, networking manager in Switzerland and a HIV case-manager in Hawaii.
 Her work has been published in several peer-reviewed journals and she has a Master's degree in Public Health.

-Emily joined AVAC in 2011 as a Project Coordinator.
-She supports the annual resource tracking report of the HIV Vaccine and Microbicide Resource Tracking Working Group, biomedical HIV prevention clinical trials database management and AVAC's policy-related advocacy.
+Emily joined AVAC in 2011 focused on financing for HIV prevention research and development with the Resource Tracking for HIV Prevention R&D Working Group (RTWG), biomedical HIV prevention clinical trials database management and AVAC's policy-related advocacy.
+Currently, Emily works on AVAC’s product introduction efforts.
 Prior to joining AVAC, Emily worked as an Associate with Rabin Martin, a management consulting firm, on global HIV treatment access and maternal and child health initiatives.
 Emily also spent time in Chennai, India with the Positive Women Network (PWN+) as a Public Health Fellow of the American Jewish World Service and previously worked as a Guggenheim Foundation Fellow with NARAL Pro-Choice New York to successfully lobby for over-the-counter access to emergency contraception.
 She has an MPH in health policy and management from Columbia University's Mailman School of Public Health and a BA in women's studies from Barnard College.
-She is an avid runner, who just finished her third marathon in 7th place.
+She is an avid runner, who just finished her third marathon in seventh place.

 Senior Communications and Policy Advisor